Treatment Allocation under Uncertain Costs: Optimal Allocation under Budget Constraints

-Recall that the knapsack problem involves selecting a set of items such as to maximize the aggregate ``value'' of the selected items subject to a constraint on the allowable ``weight''; and, in our setting, the treatment effect $Y_i(1) - Y_i(0)$ is the value we want to maximize while the cost $C_i(1) - C_i(0)$ acts as a weight.
-There are two key differences between our treatment allocation problem and the traditional knapsack problem.
-First, we do not know the distribution of the outcomes or costs, and need to learn them from data.
+Recall that the knapsack problem involves selecting a set of items such as to maximize the aggregate ``value'' of the selected items subject to a constraint on the allowable ``weight''; and, in our setting, the treatment effect $Y_i(1) - Y_i(0)$ is the value we want to maximize while the incremental cost $C_i(1) - C_i(0)$ acts as a weight.
+There is a key difference between our treatment allocation problem and the traditional knapsack problem.
+We do not know the distribution of the outcomes or costs, and need to learn them from data.
 Here, we momentarily abstract away from the learning problem and first write down the form of the optimal treatment assignment rule given the true data generating distribution; then, we will turn towards learning in the following sections.
-Second, even given knowledge of the data generating distribution, the cost of treatment $C_i(1) - C_i(0)$ remains a random variable, and we don't know the exact cost of deploying any specific targeting rule at the time when we make treatment decisions.
-In the formulation \eqref{eq:pi_opt_orig}, we get around this problem by only requiring the the budget constraint be satisfied in expectation.

-In this setting, the form of the optimal treatment allocation rule \eqref{eq:pi_opt_orig} follows directly from the solution to the fractional knapsack problem given in \citet{dantzig1957discrete}.
+In this setting, the form of the optimal treatment allocation rule \eqref{eq:pi_opt_orig} follows directly from the well known solution to the fractional knapsack problem \citep{dantzig1957discrete}.
 The optimal policy involves first computing the following conditional cost-benefit ratio function,\footnote{In the medical literature, this quantity is also known as the incremental cost-effectiveness ratio \citep*{hoch2002something}.
-We use the convention that $a/0$ is equal to $+\infty$ if $a > 0$, $-\infty$ if $a < 0$, and $0$ is $a = 0$.}
+We use the convention that $a/0$ is equal to $+\infty$ if $a > 0$, $-\infty$ if $a < 0$, and $0$ if $a = 0$.}

 and then prioritizing treatment in decreasing order of $\rho(x)$.
-The following result formalizes this statement, and is a generalization of a result in \citet{luedtke2016optimal}.

-\begin{theo} Under Assumption \ref{as:c}, the optimal (stochastic) policy $\pi^*_B$ admits the following characterization: There are constants $\rho_B \in \RR$ and $a_B \in [0, \, 1]$ such that
+The following result formalizes this statement.
+The proof of Theorem \ref{theo:pi_opt} given in the appendix generalizes an argument from \citet*{luedtke2016optimal} to the setting with variable costs. \citet{wang2018learning} prove a version of Theorem \ref{theo:pi_opt} when $\rho(X_i)$ has a continuous distribution, so a deterministic policy is optimal, and acknowledge the possibility of a randomized rule in the more general setting handled explicitly here. \begin{defi} A policy $\pi_B$ is a (stochastic) threshold policy based on the score $s: \mathcal{X} \to \mathbb{R}$ if there exists a threshold $\rho_B$ and $a_B \in [0, 1]$ such that